• Skip to primary navigation

 • Chest X-rays to evaluate heart size and shape, size of the vessels, and the appearance of the lung fields.

-A brindle dog on it's side for an EKG reading, photo
+A brindle dog on his side for an EKG reading

 An electrocardiogram can help evaluate the rate and rhythm of your dog’s heart.